-Byron Health Center has its roots as the Allen County Poor House, built in 1853 in the Waynedale area.
+Byron Wellness Community has its roots as the Allen County Poor House, built in 1853 in the Waynedale area.
 In 1916, the facility was moved to its current location and Fort Recovery, an anti-tuberculosis tent hospital was established.
 This later became known as Irene Byron Hospital.
 The facility was named to honor Irene Byron, who died while serving her country in World War I and was an executive secretary of the Anti-Tuberculosis League.

 Although a showplace through the 1930s, the facility came on hard times until 1954 when the Allen County Home, as it was called then, was placed under the direction of a new superintendent, Orville Miller, who lived at the facility with his wife, Sylvia and four daughters.
 Miller took a vital role in updating the facility and inviting the community to help do so.
 Miller served until his death in 1965.
 The facility became licensed as a nursing home in 1966.
 Tom Kastanis was appointed superintendent in 1965 and the facility’s name was changed to the Allen County Health Center.
 It was that year that the facility became self-sustaining.
 This was primarily due to the implementation of the Medicare and Medicaid programs.